orientechnologies/orientdb-docs/Console-Command-Info-Class.md

 # Console - INFO CLASS

-Displays all the information about the selected class
+Displays all the information about the selected class.

 ## Syntax